douglasrizzo/automate-habitica/README.md

 It is highly recommended that you use a desktop computer for this, as some of the steps don't work well on mobile.

 1. [Click here](https://script.google.com/home) to see a list of your scripts.
 If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
 Then click on "My Projects" in the main menu on the left.
-2. Click on "Automate Habitica".
+2. Click on "Automate Habitica+".
 3. Edit the settings (`const`s) to your liking.
 4. Click the "Save project" button near the top of the page (looks like a floppy disk).
 5. Click the blue "Deploy" button near the top of the page, then click "Manage deployments".